rpcpool/yellowstone-shield/README.md

   <img src="yellowstone-shield.jpg" alt="Yellowstone Shield" style="max-width: 250px;">
 </p>

-Yellowstone Shield is a Solana program designed to manage allowlists and blocklists of validator identities directly on-chain.
-It enables transaction senders, such as Agave STS, Helius' Atlas, Mango's lite-rpc, Jito's blockEngine, and Triton's Jet, to control transaction forwarding policies effectively.
+Yellowstone Shield is a Solana program that manages on-chain allowlists and blocklists of identities.
+An identity can be any addressable account in Solana, such as a validator, wallet, or program.
+This program allows transaction senders, like Agave STS, Helius' Atlas, Mango's lite-rpc, Jito's blockEngine, and Triton's Jet, to effectively control transaction forwarding policies.

 ## Deployments